 - Endangers the health or safety of occupants.

 All states treat undisclosed material defects slightly differently.
 In New Mexico, real estate sales are regulated by the Real Estate Disclosure Act.
-Under this legislation, the seller must inform the buyer of any major issues that they have actual knowledge of before the transaction.
+Under this legislation, the seller must inform the buyer of any major issues they have actual knowledge of before the transaction.

 What Are Your Options?